tirachrach950-sys/wireframing/README.md

 4. **Functionality**
    - Indicates **interactive elements and system behavior**.
    - Example: Buttons for booking, dropdowns for selecting dates, and forms for user input help define how the system works.
+## Wireframing Tools

+There are several tools available for creating wireframes, ranging from simple sketching apps to advanced design software.
+Choosing the right tool can improve efficiency and collaboration during the design process.

+### Popular Wireframing Tools:
+- **Figma:**
+  - Cloud-based design tool with real-time collaboration.
+  - Allows designers to create wireframes, prototypes, and UI designs.
+  - Features include components, grids, constraints, and interactive elements.
+  - Useful for both low-fidelity and high-fidelity wireframes.

+- **Adobe XD:** Enables wireframing and prototyping with interactive elements.
+- **Sketch:** A macOS tool for wireframing, UI design, and prototyping.
+- **Balsamiq:** Focuses on low-fidelity wireframes with a han